 Road traffic accidents have been mostly implicated in the majority of cases of cervical subluxations.
-One study found motor vehicle collisions accountable in 51% of such cases, followed by fall-related injuries in 41% of such cohort.
+One study found motor vehicle collisions accountable in 51% of such cases, followed by fall-related injuries in 41% of this cohort.

-The traumatic subluxations accounted for 73/163 (44.78%) of cases among the cervical spinal injuries in a single tertiary care center.
+The traumatic subluxations accounted for 73/163 (44.78%) of cervical spinal injuries in a single tertiary care center.
 Most of these patients had Meyerding Type 1 subluxation (35.6%) and presented with the neurological status of the American Spinal Injury Association (ASIA) 'D' category.
 The most common location for the subluxation was at the C4/5 (28.76%) level.

-There is the interplay of various dynamic movements that can lead to multispectral patterns of associated injuries in conjunction with the cervical subluxations.
+There is the interplay of various dynamic movements that can lead to multispectral patterns of associated injuries in conjunction with cervical subluxations.
 The Allen and Ferguson classification system has categorized the principle loading forces with the resultant spinal injuries as:

 Hyperflexion injury- unilateral or bilateral locked facets with associated injury to the interspinous ligaments, and teardrop fracture

-Hyperextension injury- fracture of the facets, lamina, and the posterior subluxation following disruption of the anterior longitudinal ligament
+Hyperextension injury- fracture of the facets, lamina, and posterior subluxation following disruption of the anterior longitudinal ligament

 Axial loading- leads to burst fracture and damage to all ligaments.